 2. Teach kids HOW to be thankful.

 This seems obvious, but what specific steps are you taking to teach this skill today?
-If you are like me, the answer is nothing.
-For the most part we kind of make the assumption that our kids know HOW to be thankful.
+If you are like me, the answer is “nothing.”
+For the most part, we kind of assume that our kids know HOW to be thankful.
 We assume that they were born with this beautiful spirit.
 Yeah, not so much.
 Kids are selfish.
 Having an attitude of gratitude is having the ability to see past yourself.
 This means we are going to need to do some teaching here if our kids are actually going to become thankful.
+Check out our FREE gratitude printables for help with this!

 First, let’s help them phrase and rephrase thankful statements.
 Instead of having your child say “thank you” to Aunt Melda for the gift, help them come up with a sentence that truly expresses thankfulness.
 For example, “Aunt Melda, thank you so much for the LEGO set.
 It will be so much fun to build a new spaceship.”
 We often assume kids can just do this on their own, but they can’t.
 When we help them, we give them the tools to develop these sentences on their own as they grow.